SurabhiSarkar1/Schnorr-Blind-IBI-/README.md

 **Contents:**

-The source code for the implementation in Python Flask.
+The source code for the implementation in Python Flask.<br>
 Client-Server setup for runtime efficiency and memory usage across devices (e.g., Raspberry Pi 3/local machine).